NakkalaBhavani/wineQualityPrediction/README.md

-# wineQualityPrediction
-Machine Learning model to predict the quality of wine using linear regression
+# Machine Learning model to predict the quality of wine using linear regression